Five-year-old D’Angelo shows us there is magic in music.

 “He’ll notice an airplane going by, cars going by,” says Myra.
 “He likes hearing people laughing and talking about him.”

-“D’Angelo needs a family who is experienced with caring for special needs children,” says Ashleigh Pierce, a Wendy’s Wonderful Kids adoption recruiter with Aid to Adoption of Special Kids (AASK).
+“D’Angelo needs a family who is experienced with caring for special needs children,” says Ashleigh Pierce, a Child Specific Recruiter with Aid to Adoption of Special Kids (AASK).

 “A family needs to understand that D’Angelo requires constant daily care and that they will need to have organizational skills to keep track of his medical appointments and records,” Pierce says.